The Secret of Submission: The Power of a Broken Heart and the Attribute of Dust and Ashes

 The Broken Heart of the True Tzaddik

 A baal teshuvah (returnee to Judaism) has an advantage, because he truly has something to be ashamed of.
-A regular person who is late for prayer or misses counting the Omer is not always ashamed, because he sees that everyone else is like that too.
+A regular person who is late for prayer or misses Sefiras HaOmer (Counting of the Omer) is not always ashamed, because he sees that everyone is like that.
 But the baal teshuvah knows his past, and therefore he merits to be like dust and ashes, just like Avraham Avinu.

-Rebbe Nachman would feel every day that everything he had learned and accomplished was absolute zero.
+Rebbe Nachman would feel every day that everything he had learned and accomplished was absolute nothingness.
 He merited the highest spiritual levels, holiness, fasts, mortifications, and the tremendous attainments of the greatest elevated souls.
 Yet, the more he yearned and longed for Hashem, the more it seemed in his eyes as if he had not even begun any spiritual work in the world.

 True Self-Compassion

 When a person suddenly sees a Jew with a beard and peyos (sidelocks) on the street, he begins to feel pity for himself: "What about our lives?
-We are just wasting them chasing more money, and life is ending.
+We are just wasting them on more money, and life is ending.
 Here is a person who at least learns Torah and prays."

 Crying Over What We Have Lost